 These are the notes of a training course on systemd I gave as part of my work with Truelite.

-Writing .unit
+Writing .unit files

-For reference, the global index with all .unit
+For reference, the global index with all .unit file directives is at

-man systemd.directives
+man systemd.directives.

-All unit files have a [Unit]
+All unit files have a [Unit] section with documentation and dependencies.
+See

 man systemd.unit